5wift-Hacker/IAM-labs/README.md

-# IAM Labs
+# Hands-On IAM Labs

-Hands-on identity and access management labs, built while transitioning from iOS development into an IAM career path (Analyst → Architect track).

 ## Why this repo exists

-I'm a self-taught iOS developer moving into Identity and Access Management.
-Rather than just studying for certifications, I wanted a portfolio that shows applied, hands-on work — real tenants, real scripts, real problems solved.
+I'm an aspiring Identity and Access Management engineer.
+Rather than solely studying for certifications, I wanted to provide a portfolio that shows applied, hands-on work with tenants and scripts that conduct realistic actions and solve realistic problems within the IdP's themselves.
 This repo documents that work as it grows.

 ## What's inside